artelephantb/throwable-presents/README.md

 ### Present
 **Presents** can be thrown a small distance; When the present lands, it creates a storage container ready for you to fill it!

+> [!NOTE]
+> Presents do not contain any contents when placed, the player has to fill them up.

 ![Present Recipe](/images/recipies/present.png)

 ### Candy Cane